CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 apache-tomee-plus-9.1.3

-## **Step-by-Step: Install & Use Copilot in IntelliJ**

-1. Open IntelliJ → Go to Settings/Preferences
-2. Install the GitHub Copilot Plugin
-- Go to Plugins (in the sidebar)

-- Search for GitHub Copilot

-- Click Install

-- Restart IntelliJ when prompted

-3. Authenticate with GitHub

-  After restart:

-- IntelliJ will prompt you to sign in with GitHub.

-- Click “Sign in with GitHub” → A browser will open → Authorize access

-- You’ll see a success message when it’s connected

-You must be logged in to a GitHub account with Copilot enabled.
-CMU-provided GitHub Student Developer Pack should include this.

-4. Usage : Inline Code Suggestions
-- Open any Java file

-- Start typing a method or comment (e.g. /**)

-- Copilot will auto-suggest the rest

-- Press Tab to accept, or Esc to ignore

-Open View → Tool Windows → GitHub Copilot Chat

-You’ll see a chat panel (like ChatGPT inside IntelliJ)

-Ask questions like:
-Check if this class follows JavaDoc conventions.
-Suggest feedback for missing or incomplete comments.

 ### Objectives:

 In this lab, you will do four things:

 **Install Tools**: You will install Open JDK, IntelliJ, and TomEE Plus.
 These tools will be used throughout much of the course.
+There is guidance at the end of this lab on installing CoPilot within IntelliJ.
 **Familiarize with the IDE**: To get familiar with the IDE, you will complete some small programming exercises.
 **Distributed Consensus Exercises**: You will gain hands-on experience with distributed consensus by completing exercises using the Raft simulator.
 **Cryptographic Hashes**: You will work with cryptographic hashes, which will be a recurring topic in our course.

 Answers to all of the in-lab exercises appear at the bottom of this lab.

-The Lab1_Quiz on Canvas is designed to accompany this lab and should be completed along the way.
-As you work through this lab, you should also be working through the quiz.
-If you need additional time, the Canvas quiz will save prior work.

 ### Part 0.
 For Windows Home users only